3 Ways to Grow in Grace 2 Peter 3:18 Devotional

 Hosea 10:12 NKJV

-Fallow ground is abandoned land.
-It’s been unused for so long it has become hard and riddled with weeds.
-For it to become useful again it must be worked.
-The weeds pulled, the clumps of dirt broken up, and the rocks removed.
+It’s abandoned land that hasn’t been unused for so long that it has become hard and riddled with weeds.
+For it to become useful again it must be worked, the weeds pulled, the clumps of dirt broken up, and the rocks removed.

-Over time our hearts can become fallow ground.
+Over time our hearts can become fallow ground too.
 We go through the motions, attending church each week, but never actually moving forward in our relationship with God.
-We’re on a hamster wheel of spirituality, never getting where we want to go.
+It can feel like we’re on a hamster wheel of spirituality, running as fast as we can, but never making any real progress in our walk with Jesus.

 But God is calling us to a new and exciting place.
-A deeper relationship with Him!
+A deeper, more meaningful relationship with Him!

 It’s time for us to get off the hamster wheel and onto the plow!
-The first step is to break up the fallow ground in our lives by clearing our hearts of unused space and readying our minds to receive God’s Word.
+The first step of growing in grace is breaking up the fallow ground in our lives.
+That means clearing our hearts of unused space and readying our minds to receive God’s Word.

 #2 Water the Seed